ce-jones/OceanContrast/docs/instructions.md

 Optional Band 3 - Latitude \(not used by this code\)
 Optional Band 4 - Longitude \(not used by this code\)

-**ENVI Binary Raster**
-This option is intended to work with UAVSAR geocoded .grd files from the UAVSAR PolSAR standard product, using the incidence angle .inc file provided.
-These are flat binary files in real*4 format (32-bit floating point).
-An ENVI .hdr file is required to specify the dimensions of the grid and the georeferencing, if provided.
-The code works for data in radar coordinates or in geographical coordinates.

 **NetCDF**
 The code also works with a NetCDF file in the [NOAA CoastWatch](https://coastwatch.noaa.gov/cwn/data-access-tools/coastwatch-data-portal.html) file format.
 This file contains the calibrated image with land masked out and an incidence angle layer.

 *Information on the NOAA CoastWatch file format is [here](https://www.star.nesdis.noaa.gov/socd/coastwatch/cwf/cw_cf_metadata.pdf).
 We make no commitment that this description is up-to-date so check the [sample input data file](https://github.com/ce-jones/OceanContrast/edit/main/docs/instructions.md#4-sample-data) to see the contents.*

+**ENVI Binary Raster**
+This option is intended to work with UAVSAR geocoded .grd files from the UAVSAR PolSAR standard product, using the incidence angle .inc file provided.
+These are flat binary files in real*4 format (32-bit floating point) with the NRCS in linear units.
+An ENVI .hdr file is required to specify the dimensions of the grid and the georeferencing, if provided.
+The code works for data in radar coordinates or in geographical coordinates.

+The code is written to process all polarizations for a UAVSAR product basename.
+The code requires that the search for clean water pixels be done on a file with NRCS in dB, whereas the standard UAVSAR products are in linear units.
+The user must create this file.
+In the sample data, the example file given is the total NRCS in dB.
+The user can also just use one polarization.

 **Optional Land Mask**
 In the mask, values 0=water and 1=land.
 The land mask is a flat binary file in real*4 format (32-bit floating point).
 An ENVI .hdr file is required to specify the dimensions of the grid.
 There must be a 1:1 correspondence between the land mask grid and the NRCS file grid.